Maret teachers are always working to improve their practice and create the very best learning environment possible for our students.

 The faculty's work to improve teaching, learning, and curriculum is informed by data collected through Institutional Research at Maret.
 Statistics gleaned from regular surveys of students, parents, alumni, and faculty have motivated changes to curricula across divisions, informed extracurricular offerings, and helped shape Maret's expanded Wellness program.

-Of Teaching Faculty Identify as People of Color
+Of faculty identify as People of Color